Philippe of Belgium

-Philippe (Note: Philippe Léopold Louis Marie /fr/; Filip Leopold Lodewijk Maria /nl/) or Filip (born 15 April 1960) is King of the Belgians.
+Philippe Léopold Louis Marie (Note: Philippe Léopold Louis Marie /fr/; Filip Leopold Lodewijk Maria /nl/) (born 15 April 1960) is King of the Belgians, reigning since 21 July 2013.

-Philippe is the eldest child of King Albert II and Queen Paola.
+He is the eldest child of King Albert II and Queen Paola.
 He succeeded his father upon the former's abdication for health reasons on 21 July 2013.
 He married Mathilde d'Udekem d'Acoz in 1999, with whom he has four children.
 Their eldest child, Princess Elisabeth, is first in the line of succession.

 Early life

 Philippe was born on 15 April 1960 at the Belvédère Château in Laeken, northern Brussels.
 His father, Prince Albert, Prince of Liège (later King Albert II), was the second son of King Leopold III and a younger brother of Baudouin.
 His mother, Paola, Princess of Liège (later Queen Paola), is a daughter of the Italian aristocrat Fulco VIII, Prince Ruffo di Calabria, 6th Duke of Guardia Lombarda.
 His mother descends from the French House of La Fayette, and the king is a descendant of Gilbert du Motier, Marquis de Lafayette, and Marie Adrienne Françoise de Noailles.

 Philippe was baptised one month later at the Church of St. James on Coudenberg in Brussels on 17 May, and named Philippe after his great-great-grandfather Prince Philippe, Count of Flanders.
 His godparents were his paternal grandfather, King Leopold III, and his maternal grandmother, Donna Luisa, Princess Ruffo di Calabria.

 Albert and Paola's marriage was unhappy, and they were usually absent from Philippe's life.
 The child neglect was so severe that child psychiatrist Peter Adriaenssens described it as "something that would justify intervention by social workers".

 Philippe has a half-sibling, Princess Delphine of Belgium (born 1968).

-He was also the fifth cousin of the late Elizabeth II of the United Kingdom since they share a common ancestor, Francis (he was the grandfather of Queen Victoria & Prince Albert, Prince Consort and one of his sons, Leopold I would become the first King of the Belgians).
+He was also a fifth cousin of Elizabeth II of the United Kingdom since they share a common ancestor, Francis (he was the grandfather of Queen Victoria and Albert, Prince Consort and one of his sons, Leopold I would become the first King of the Belgians).
 Queen Elizabeth II and King Philippe had been 3rd cousins once removed through King Christian IX of Denmark.